USC-SQL/ReproBot-Artifact/README.md

 Please make sure you have at least 40 GB on your machine's disk to run the following example.

 ### Step 1: Obtain docker image
 To run ReproBot, we need two docker images.
 One is used to run ReproBot's main code.
-Another is to run an underlying tool the provides services that ReproBot needs.
+Another is to run an underlying tool that provides services that ReproBot needs.
 First, run the following command in the "BuildEnvironment" folder to build the docker image using the [Dockerfile](./BuildEnvironment/Dockerfile).
 ```bash
 # Estimated Time: 18m.
 Note: depending on your network condition, this may take longger time to finish.